mawais54013/PubNub-Project/README.md

 # Getting Started

+Just click the link below to view the project.

 Website Link: [GameWatch](https://mawais54013.github.io/PubNub-Project/)

 The welcome page has the main heading with a list of games that are available to view.
 With a custom button design, once clicked the user will be taken to the main page.